DanielWeber-Sec/grc-security-portfolio/README.md

 # grc-security-portfolio

+Information Security as a system — from structured governance to real-world incident handling.

-This portfolio demonstrates how information security is translated into structured governance, risk-based decision-making, and real-world execution.
+This portfolio demonstrates how security is translated into:

-It focuses on bridging the gap between security requirements, business decisions, and practical implementation.
+- Structured governance
+- Risk-based decision-making
+- Real-world execution

 ---